you may threaten your neighbor with it (cit Aaron Goldstein)

 A java library for the daily work of a 'speech worker', specialized in very fast labeling and annotation of large audio data sets.

-Wavesurfer.
-Copysynthesis: synthesize speech by using parameters copied
+Copysynthesis: synthesize speech by using parameters copied from natural data.

 a formant synthesizer to simulate emotional arousal.